RoanHardin/GameDevTeam4/README.md

 # GameDevTeam4
-Our team wants to create a game that focuses on graphics and fun gameplay
+Our team wants to create a game that focuses on character movement and fun gameplay

 # Team Members and Roles
 * Memphis:coder